Fergus Burnett Photography

-Alongside Sunday Times responsibilities and columns in Professional Investor and Industrial Review, David is a prolific book-writer.
-In speeches David likens low oil prices to a major tax cut, and distinguishes between good (UK) and possibly bad (Eurozone) deflation.
-He might also reveal the latest findings of his own Skip Index, a reliable indicator of the state of the domestic economy.
+Alongside Sunday Times responsibilities and columns in Professional Investor and Industrial Review, David is a prolific author on macroeconomics.
+David reflects on the priorities of government, business and individuals, and explores the interaction of tax, inflation and the costs of everything from fuel to employing people.
+He also looks at the findings of his own Skip Index - a look at how many houses are undertaking renovation work, and a reliable indicator of the state of the domestic economy.

 A widely respected economics commentator, David is the author of several books, including From Boom to Bust, Will Europe Work?, The Age of Instability, and The Dragon and the Elephant: China, India and the New World Order.
 His most recent work, Free Lunch, is a guide to economics for the lay-person now that it seems essential we all understand the subject.